smarc-project/smarc2/behaviours/evolo/prox_ops_actions/README.md

 std_msgs/msg/String
 ```

-Purpose: JSON command topic from the action server to the backend.
+Purpose: JSON command topic from the prox-ops layer to the backend.

+Current default model: `prox_ops_bt` sends `RESET` then `START` whenever it
+accepts a new prox-ops goal.
+The BT/action layer then observes
+`backend/status`, starts intercept only once the backend is healthy and
+controlling, and gates `backend/twist_planned` before forwarding to
+`ctrl/twist_planned`.

+`evolo_target_intercept` does not publish START/STOP by default.
+Backend
+lifecycle is owned by `prox_ops_bt`.

 Initial commands: